dojo/framework/src/routing/README.md

 Route selection starts in a future turn.
 An async Task is returned (see [`dojo-core`](https://github.com/dojo/core)) which is resolved with a result object.
 The object has a `success` property which is `false` if no route was selected, or dispatch was canceled.
 It's `true` otherwise.

+An optional `redirect` property may be present, in case one of the matched routes requested a redirect.
+The value of the `redirect` property is the new path.
+It may be an empty string.
+No routes are executed when a redirect is returned, instead you're expected to change the path and call `dispatch()` again.

 You can cancel the task in case a new navigation event occurs.

 ### Creating routes